 AI in clinical development

-Supporting trial coordination and site onboarding
+Supporting trial coordination and clinical onboarding

 Clinical teams often need to review eligibility criteria, deviation logs, and training materials, but that information is spread across systems like SharePoint and Box.
 AI helps by retrieving and summarizing key documents with full source context, so site coordinators can get up to speed quickly and with confidence.
+One Tufts-led analysis found that substantial protocol amendments add a median 65 days to implementation timelines - and other studies estimate direct costs in the hundreds of thousands of dollars per amendment in late-stage trials.

 A trial manager might ask, “What’s the I/E criteria for Protocol CT-123B, and how many deviations have been logged?” and get an accurate, up-to-date answer with links to supporting records, reports, and procedures.